MaayanLab/archs4pipeline/README.md

-# archs4py
+# ARCHS4py
-Updated ARCHS4 pipeline
+Updated ARCHS4 pipeline in python.
+This is all wrapped in a python ackage for more robust reuse.